Superficial vein thrombosis: Surgery

 Surgical interventions are used for both symptomatic relief of the SVT as well as for preventing the development of more serious complications (e.g. pulmonary embolism).
 Surgical interventions include ligation of the saphenofemoral junction, ligation and stripping of the affected veins, and local thrombectomy.
 Because of the risk of symptomatic pulmonary embolism with surgery itself, surgical interventions are not recommended for the treatment of lower limb SVTs by the 2012 American College of Chest Physicians guidelines and the 2012 British Committee for Standards in Haematology guidelines.
 The use of surgery for the treatment of SVT is controversial.

+Less invasive surgical procedures for SVTs include radiofrequency ablation or laser ablation of the superficial vein or injection of a substance to seal off the superficial vein that formed the clot (sclerotherapy).

+The efficacy of surgery in the treatment of SVTs as compared to medication therapy with blood thinners is unknown.

+There is a theoretical risk of more severe blood clots (DVTs and PEs) after surgery for SVT, but these risks have not been demonstrated in high quality trials.
+However, expert opinion is to consider blood thinners after surgical therapy for SVT to mitigate this risk.

 Prognosis

 SVT is often a mild, self-resolving medical condition.
 The inflammatory reaction may last up to 2–3 weeks, with possible recanalization of the thrombosed vein occurring in 6–8 weeks.
 The superficial vein may continue to be hyperpigmented for several months following the initial event.

+SVTs that occur in those with cancer, or those with a history of venous thromboembolism (DVTs and PEs) are associated with a worse prognosis; a higher rate of death, venous thromboembolism, or bleeding.
+SVTs that occur in the absence of varicose veins, in males, or SVTs that occur near the saphenofemoral popliteal junction (near the junction of deeper veins, where propagation of the clot may form DVTs and PEs) are also associated with a worse prognosis.

 Epidemiology

 In a French population, SVT occurred in 0.64 per 1000 persons per year.
+Other estimates of the incidence of SVT are 0.64 to 1.31 cases per person years.
+It is more common in women (annual incidence 0.78-1.67 cases per 1,000 person years vs. 0.49-1.116 cases per 1,000 person years).
+The reason for increased incidence in women is unknown, but it is believed that the higher prevalence of varicose veins in women (50% vs. 30%), pregnancy, and the use of oral hormonal contraceptives (birth control pills), or postmenopausal hormone therapy may significantly contribute.